gbrlfaria/rune-breaker/README.md

 # Rune Breaker
 This project aims to test the effectiveness of one of MapleStory's anti-botting mechanisms: the rune system.
-In the process, a model that can solve [**up to 99.15%***](#biases) of the runes was created.
+In the process, a model that can solve [**up to 99.15%***](#errors-and-biases) of the runes was created.

 The project provides an end-to-end pipeline that encompasses every step necessary to replicate this model.
 Additionally, the article below goes over all the details involved during the development of the model.
 Toward the end, it also considers possible improvements and alternatives to the current rune system.
 Make sure to read it.

+> This project was created solely for research and learning purposes.
+The usage of this project for malicious purposes in-game is against Nexon's terms of service and, thus, *discouraged*.

 ## Summary
 1. [Introduction](#introduction)